 You might think once you’ve trained your cat to use its tray or box, life will be (and smell) peachy.
 So just why is that cat litter still so stinky?
-Well there are all sorts of reasons, from not using the best cat litter to not knowing how often to change cat litter or even where to put the cat litter box.
-Foods and health issues can cause problems, and the natural ammonia and pheromones in your cat’s urine are also to blame – especially in unneutered males.
+Well there are all sorts of reasons your cat litter tray might smell, from not using the best cat litter to not knowing how often to change cat litter or even where to put the cat litter box.
+Foods and health issues can cause problems, and the natural urea (turned to ammonia by bacteria) and pheromones in your cat’s urine are also to blame – especially in unneutered males.

 Of course, if you find it unpleasant, your beloved cat will too – so do your feline family a favour and read these tips on how to stop cat litter from smelling.

 Choose the right cat litter box

 It’s surprisingly common for cats to be given trays that are too small, especially with the covered variety.
 Your cat needs enough room to stand up, move around and find an area they want to use, so get a cat litter tray that is 1.5 times the length of your cat from nose to the start of the tail, and as wide as your cat’s length.

 If you have more than one cat, you will need at least one tray each, as cats are highly territorial, and if you have space, get an extra one to avoid any scraps or messes outside the box.